pquiring/javaforce/readme.txt

 get-ffmpeg-win64-src : Download ffmpeg sources for Win64 (to build native loader) ffmpeg-win64 versions 5.1.2 , 6.1.2 , 7.0.2 are now available (you must edit versions.xml)
-jre-all : pre-link JRE with all modules jre-base : pre-link JRE for creating native packages (msi, dmg) jre-base-desktop : pre-link JRE with desktop support jre-base-javac : pre-link JRE with java compiler support
+jre-all : pre-link JRE with all modules jre-base : pre-link JRE with minimal modules for console apps/services jre-base-desktop : pre-link JRE with desktop support jre-base-javac : pre-link JRE with java compiler support